Joe Cunningham (American politician): 2022 gubernatorial campaign

 Cunningham was the Democratic nominee for South Carolina governor, winning the June 14 primary with 57% of the vote.
 Cunningham was defeated by incumbent Republican governor Henry McMaster in the November election, 58% to 41%.

 Political consulting and No Labels

 On March 16, 2023, Cunningham announced the launch of Cunningham Consulting, a consulting firm specializing in public affairs, government relations and advocacy.
 In May 2023, Cunningham penned an op-ed for The Post and Courier in which he expressed support for the centrist political organization No Labels and their efforts to run a "unity ticket" in the 2024 U.S. presidential election; at the end of the piece, it's noted that Cunningham has joined No Labels and serves as the group's national director.
 No Labels ended their campaign in April 2024 due to a lack of suitable candidates.
 He opted to endorse Democratic President Joe Biden.

+Publications

+In 2026, Cunningham released Life of the Party: How the Democratic Party lost the Public's Trust, and How they can win it Back.
+The book debuted in the #1 position on Amazon.

 Political positions

 Cunningham supports the Affordable Care Act (Obamacare).
 Cunningham accepts the scientific consensus on climate change.
 He also opposes offshore drilling, which garnered him the endorsement of coastal mayors and is attributed for his upset victory, and sponsored bills to ban offshore drilling while serving in Congress.
 He does not support defunding the police.

 He would have supported legalizing marijuana and sports betting if he had been elected governor of South Carolina.
 His gubernatorial campaign also promised to eliminate South Carolina's state income tax.